xma711/notebook/z_others/unicode/README.md

 Reference: http://stackoverflow.com/questions/2241348/what-is-unicode-utf-8-utf-16

-previously, there was only ASCII, which is mostly for english language.
+previously, there was only ASCII, which is mostly for English language.
 However, today we need an encoding scheme to represent characters in all languages.
 Thus came unicode.
 It assigns every character a unique number called a code point.